jrdelgado2018/GOV1347/blogs/blog2/Blog-Two.md

 ## Introduction

-It is well-established that in presidential elections, the recent state of the economy is a strong predictor of the national vote share.
+It is well-established ([by Healy and Lenz,](https://www.jstor.org/stable/24363467) for example) that in presidential elections, the recent state of the economy is a strong predictor of the national vote share.
-However, in preliminary analyses, a model using the most recent quarter’s GDP change to predict the nationwide popular vote share in congressional elections was shown not to be very powerful.
+However, in a preliminary analysis, a model using the most recent quarter’s GDP change to predict the nationwide popular vote share in congressional elections was shown not to be very powerful.
 How might we attempt to bridge the gap between these two results?
 Well, perhaps when